 \end{proposition} \begin{proof} Note that, by the definition of~$Y_{\wc{S}}$ and Proposition~\ref{prp:Sdecomp},

 since $S\bigl( [ 0, s \wedge t ] \bigr) = S\bigl( [ 0, t ] \bigr) ( S \wedge t )\bigl( [ 0, s ] \bigr)$ for all $s \in \R_+$. \end{proof}

-\begin{definition} A \emph{semimartingale} is a process of the form $X = M + Y$, where $M$ is a martingale closed by $M_\infty$, the process~$Y = \int H \std t$ is a FV process closed by $Y_\infty$ and the integrand process~$H$ is identity adapted or vacuum adapted.
+\begin{definition} A \emph{semimartingale} is a process of the form $X = M + Y$, where~$M$ is a martingale closed by $M_\infty$ and $Y = \int H \std t$ is a FV process closed by $Y_\infty$, with the integrand process~$H$ is identity or vacuum adapted.

 (Strictly speaking, this is a \emph{closed} semimartingale, but no other sort of semimartingale will be considered.)